salesforce-misc/Data-Lake-for-Nonprofits/docs/UserGuide.md

 <img src="../app/src/images/screenshots/Step-2.1.png">

 Once the Salesforce connection is created through Amazon AppFlow, a drop-down box will populate the list of connections that can be selected for use.
 Connections are region-specific and the list will show only the connections that are created in the selected region.
-Once a connection is selected from the drop-down box, the NPO User can proceed to Step 3.
+Once a connection is selected from the drop-down box, the Amp Impact User can proceed to Step 3.

 <img src="../app/src/images/screenshots/Step-2.2.png">